 Texas Inheritance Lawyer Jason Coomer represents heirs and families that need assistance claiming Texas inheritance.
 He commonly represents families in central Texas and families who have lost a loved one who was residing in Texas.
 For questions on Texas inheritance law and claiming Texas inheritance, please feel free to send an e-mail message to Texas Inheritance Lawyer Jason S. Coomer or use our contact form to submit an inquiry regarding a claiming Texas Inheritance.

-What Is Inheritance and What is Texas Inheritance Law?
+What is an Heir Under Texas Law?

 Inheritance is the practice of transferring wealth or obligations upon the death of an individual to another person or entity.
 Inheritance allows people to transfer land, businesses, stocks, jewelry, and other wealth to people that they love and/or family members.
 It is estimated that in the United States over $200 Billion each year is transferred or passed down through inheritance to heirs and beneficiaries.
 Each state and country has their own laws regarding inheritance including testate and intestate laws.
 Testate laws include inheritance through Wills, whereas intestate laws cover what happens to property when the decedent does not have a valid will.